Healthcare is more than simply looking after physical needs – all of us also have emotional, psychological and spiritual needs.

 - Lisa Opala

-Chapel at The James Cook University Hospital
+James Cook Hospital

 The Chapel of the Good Samaritan, near the north entrance, is open and lit during the day and the night for you, your family and your friends to visit.
-It’s a special place of peace and quiet, of prayer, stillness and reassurance.
-It is hoped that people of all faiths and none, will find a tranquil and safe haven.

 There is a prayer book on the altar which can be written in at any time and a candle stand should you wish to light a candle in memory of a loved one or as part of your prayers.